MOHDAMAAN088/devops-cicd-aws-flask/README.md

-🚀 DevOps CI/CD Pipeline with Docker & AWS Deployment (GitHub Actions)

-This project demonstrates a complete DevOps workflow using:

-GitHub Actions → Docker → AWS EC2 → Nginx → Automatic Deployment (SSH)
+📌 About the Project

+This DevOps project demonstrates the complete automation of building, packaging, and deploying a Flask web application using CI/CD, Docker, and AWS EC2.
-Whenever code is pushed to the main branch, the pipeline:
+Whenever the developer pushes code to the main branch, GitHub Actions automatically:

-1️⃣ Builds Docker Image
+✔ Builds a Docker image
-2️⃣ Pushes Image to Docker Hub
+✔ Pushes it to Docker Hub
-3️⃣ SSH into AWS EC2
+✔ Connects to AWS EC2 via SSH
-4️⃣ Pulls Latest Image & Deploys Container
-5️⃣ App becomes live automatically via Nginx Reverse Proxy
+✔ Pulls and runs the latest container
+✔ Serves live using Nginx reverse proxy